CefasRepRes/FishRAM-Shiny-App/README.md

 #### 3. Install relevant packages
-Open R studio, and the bottom left section of the screen will show a console.
-Paste the following code into the console and hit Enter.
+Open R studio, paste the following code into the console and hit Enter.
 This will install the R packages that are required to run the app.

 ``` r
 install.packages(c("devtools", "shinydashboard"))